krishna00004/Todolist_using_HTML_CSS_JS/README.md

-# To-Do List Web Application
+# Simple To-Do List Project
 A simple and interactive To-Do List application built using HTML, CSS, and JavaScript that allows users to add, edit, and delete tasks easily.

 ## 📌 Overview